A Plea for Gospel Sanity in Missions

 The corporate world is infatuated with numbers.
 Big numbers.
 Numbers are the order of the day in every sphere of life, and the drive for impressive numbers has found its way into the church and the church’s mission, both in the West, and—as a result of Western influence—in India.
 Most missions buzzwords are in some way colored by the notion of numerical efficiency: “rapid,” “multiplication,” “strategy,” “growth.”

 Every “vision” and every “report” has some kind of a numerical tag attached to it.
-5000 churches in 5 years.
-30,000 baptisms in 3 years.
+5000 churches in five years.
+30,000 baptisms in three years.
 Bigger and faster = better.
 Right?